Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 # Nanopore Compression Integrated Demo

-This project serves as a demo integrated into pod5 of our compression algorithm (PDZ, Piecewise Differential Zstd Coder).
+This project serves as a demo of our compression algorithm (PDZ, Piecewise Differential Zstd Coder), integrated into the pod5 library and file format.

-In here, you'll find a modified pod5 version, which adds a new compression method for the signal table which uses our compression algorithm, as well as a CLI utility program that uses standard pod5 C api methods to copy a source pod5 file into another pod5 file with the desired compression algorithm (Vbz, 286BitDistributionZstd, uncompressed) applied to the signal table.
+In here, you'll find a modified version of the pod5 library, which adds a new compression method for the signal table which uses our compression algorithm, as well as a CLI utility program that uses standard pod5 C api methods to copy a source pod5 file into another pod5 file with the desired compression algorithm (Vbz, PDZ, uncompressed) applied to the signal table.

 You can either build the binary on your local environment or use our provided Dockerfile to build a Docker image for the demo.
+We also have a [quickstart section](#Quickstart).

+## Quickstart

+If you want to quickly run our demo, we provide a quickstart launcher script, called `launcher.py`.
+In order to run this script, you'll need python 3 and docker.
+You'll also need to run `pip install docker boto3` or your equivalent method of installing the docker library for python.

+You can either run our full sample quickstart by running `python launcher.py quickstart`, or you can run our individual steps (recommended if you plan on doing more experiments):

+Then, you just need to run `python launcher.py build`, which will build the demo's image for you.
+Ensure that you have docker running before running our launcher.

+To obtain a sample pod5 file run: `python launcher.py download_sample`

+To compress the file using PDZ then run: `python launcher.py run sample.pod5 compressed.pod5 PDZ`

+If you want to retrieve the original pod5 file, simply run: `python launcher.py run compressed.pod5 restored.pod5 VBZ`

+The following sections will explain different build alternatives and data retrieval methods if you want to keep on experimenting.

 ## Local build